 Swim lessons are an essential safety skill.
 In a city like Seattle, with so much wealth, it is always surprising to me to find things that people want and care about deeply underfunded and understaffed.
 It is just another example of how we once again put the onus on parents to make things work instead of adequately resourcing the kinds of things parents need, like preschools and summer camps.
 (But I’ll save that for another article) I would love to see the city have more subsidized swim lessons, available more often to meet the very clear demand for this service.
 Until then parents are out of luck until the fall, so you better find some life jackets when you play at the lake during the heatwave this week.

 Kelli Refer (Guest Contributor)

-Kelli Refer is Move Redmond’s Advocacy and Communications Director.
+Kelli Refer is Move Redmond’s Executive Director.
 Move Redmond is a Transportation Management Association based in Redmond, Washington that advocates for safe streets, trails, and transit access.
 Kelli also serves on The Urbanist's Executive Board.